 The rest of the story unfolds like a lottery-style dream venture.
-The client invested his life savings into manufacturing well-made Rainbow Loom kits and with persistent hard work, millions of Rainbow Loom kits have now been sold worldwide.
+The client invested his life savings into manufacturing well-made Rainbow Loom kits and, with persistent hard work, eventually sold millions of Rainbow Loom kits across the world.
 In 2014, the toy was selected as the #1 toy in America.
 When Michelle Obama and Chris Christy proudly wear their Rainbow Loom friendship bracelets made by their children during their public speeches, you know you have created something really special.

 Because popular toys are also frequently counterfeited, the client turned to Harness Dickey when Asian counterfeiters started making cheap and potentially unsafe Rainbow Loom kits.
 The client was unable to enforce his U.S. registered IP rights in Asia, and asked Harness Dickey to step in and provide global assistance and STOP the counterfeit activity in Asia.